mantas462/ewallet/README.md

 #### Improvements needed for application

 - Finish all the tests.
-All classes for tests are created and needed tests but they are not fully completed.
+All classes for tests are created but not all of the scenarios are covered.
 Needed tests are marked with `TODO`
 - Make endpoints secure and not accessible by everyone
 - Use cache, e.g. CaffeineCache for some of the cases, e.g. daily withdraw limit
 - Finish nice to have requirements